RayeesaMahmood/RayeesaMahmood/README.md

 ## About

-I'm a Computer Science Engineer (CGPA 8.77/10, Distinction) based in Hyderabad, India, graduating May 2026, working on **multi-agent AI systems applied to healthcare and public-good problems**.
-I have **3 published research papers**, was awarded **Best Presenter at ICSDE 2026**, and hold a **Guinness World Records** title as a participant in Kanz's officially-adjudicated AI Training Hackathon (14,075 participants, Saudi Arabia, 2026).
+I'm a Computer Science Engineer (CGPA 8.77/10, Distinction) based in Hyderabad, India, working on **multi-agent AI systems applied to healthcare and public-good problems**.
+I have **2 published research papers**, was awarded **Best Presenter at ICSDE 2026**, and hold a **Guinness World Records** title as a participant in Kanz's officially-adjudicated AI Training Hackathon (14,075 participants, Saudi Arabia, 2026).